 The most expensive model in the line-up is the £64k petrol SRT model, and this is predicted to lose more of its value – up to 41 per cent over the same period.
 That will cost you over £38k in hard cash terms, on top of the horrendous fuel bills.

 The first thing that strikes you about the Jeep Grand Cherokee is its sheer size.
 It’s longer, taller and wider than many of its rivals, and the chunky styling does nothing to make it look any less imposing.
 The facelift for 2014 has added sharp-looking LED running lights that are similar to those seen on the Audi Q7, although Jeep’s trademark seven-bar grille is a distinctive styling touch that sits well with the Grand Cherokee’s chunky lines.

 The rear also gets a mild makeover with tightened rear lights and more subtle finish.
 Top-spec Overland and Summit models come with huge 20-inch chrome alloy wheels as standard.

 Climb inside, and the Jeep has a functional layout that is pretty easy to get along with.
 There’s a touchscreen infotainment system that’s shared with other high-end models from the Fiat group.
-The dashboard gets a TFT display in front of the driver that features a speedometer which can have selectable information displayed within it.
+The dashboard gets a TFT display in front of the driver that features a speedometer that can have selectable information displayed within it.

-The cabin also comes with well finished silver trim and plush leather seats, while further down the centre console there’s a set of buttons and a rotary dial to adjust the suspension according to the terrain.
+The cabin also comes with well-finished silver trim and plush leather seats, while further down the centre console there’s a set of buttons and a rotary dial to adjust the suspension according to the terrain.